ttmassa/travelling-salesman/README.md

 ## Installation

-To use the gui, follow these steps:
+To use the GUI, follow these steps:

 1. Clone the repository: